 - 1 gallon = 128 ounces, So 1 gallon needs 2.6 ounces of oil

-- 1 liter = 1000 milliliters, So 1 liter needs 20 milliliters of oil
+- 1 litre = 1000 millilitres, So 1 litre needs 20 millilitres of oil

-Chainsaw Gas Mix Ratio Table
+Chainsaw Gas Mix Ratio Chart

 Chainsaw engines are 2-stroke engines.
 So we should use additional lubricants with fuel in order to control heat and friction inside.
-So mostly, the gas mix ratio for the chainsaws is 50:1.
-You can follow the below table when you mix oil with gas.
+So, mostly, the gas mix ratio for the chainsaws is 50:1.
+You can follow the table below when you mix oil with gas.

 Fuel Amount (Gallon or Ltr)* | Oil amount in mixture Ounces (oz) | Oil amount in mixture milliliters (ml) |